 Was born in Bari (Italy) and has been working in Lisbon since 1991.
 After studying French and Portuguese Languages and Literature, she was initially an independent film programmer in Italy and Portugal, collaborating mainly with Cinemateca Portuguesa in the 1990s.
 In 1998 she made her first film documentary.
 Since then, while diversifying forms and strategies of creation, she’s made several documentaries and developed a body of work that often migrates from the cinematographic room to the exhibition space.
 She has worked intensely on the reconfiguration of the film object and its mise-en-espace, in a renewed dialectic between cinema and the arts.
 In 2004, she created a series of film portraits, gathered in the project "The Time of a Portrait", and presented her installations and films in Portugal, France, Sweden, Spain, Norway, Italy, Uruguay, Mexico, United States and Canada.
 Her last documentary, "In Medias Res", a dialogue with the thoughts and works of the architect Manuel Tainha, received an honorable mention of the Temps d'Images Film on Art Award 2014 and the national award for best film at the Architectures Film Festival of Lisbon.
 The debut of the film Third Floor happened at Doclisboa'16, in an official selection within the Portuguese competition.

-Paulo Oliveira Fernandes (1979, Portugal).
-Primary and secondary school teacher.
-Developed an interested in animation from an early age and began frequenting the CINANIMA Festival at the beginning of the millennium.
-In 2004, attended the Animation course in free drawing technique by Casa da Animação in Porto, under the guidance of Jorge Ribeiro and Daniela Duarte.
-Meanwhile he has already oriented the production of dozens of animated films in various educational contexts, some of them awarded within the category.
-Paulo has been linked to the organization of CINANIMA - Espinho International Animation Film Festival since 2010.
+Paulo is an elementary and secondary school teacher.
+He developed an interest in animated film whilst in his youth and began attending the CINANIMA Festival at the beginning of this millennium.
+He frequented the course of Animated Cartoon in the technique of free drawing by Casa da Animação tutored by Jorge Ribeiro and Daniela Duarte.
+He regularly organizes animated film workshops for teachers, educators and those interested in animation.
+In the last decade he has provided guidance in the making of dozens of animated films in various educational contexts, with some of them being selected and awarded at specialty festivals.
+Paulo is a member of the organizing committee of CINANIMA - Espinho International Animation Film Festival and its Educational Service.